chakhlik/CsvUploader/README.md

-#CsvUploader
+# CSV Uploader
-Automatically extracts a list of files from remote fileserver with obsolete web-interface.
+Oversampling of CD tracks with stict interpolation mecanism